 This cNet article claims to have sources saying Apple is going to charge for its free iApps and/or iApp upgrades.
 This potentially will encourage developers to come up with cheaper alternatives, but I think the free iApps was one of the striking arguments for PC users to switch to Mac.
-In the end developers AND…… Continue reading Apple going to charge for iApps?
+In the end developers AND Apple will pay a higher price for the customer base that doesn’t grow.

 Apple users are bothered with the noise of the new G4 desktops (five fans scream at a noise of 63 dB at you).
 They created a website to push Apple to reduce noise in their machines.